OzanYasin/Book-App/README.md

 # Book App

-MERN Stack project, where users login/register and track their personal readings by adding, editing, and removing single book (a crud app with user authentication).
+MERN Stack project, where users login/register and track their personal readings by adding, editing, and removing a single book (a crud app with user authentication).
 React Hooks, Async/Await, React Router 6, Axios is implemented.
 Also applied redux-toolkit (thunkAPI) for creating and managing Redux stores, as well as for writing Redux actions and reducers.
 JWT used for authentication and authorization.
 Front-End application (React) connected with Backend application (Express, MongoDB, NodeJS).
 Finally, we deployed our MERN app on heroku by using CLI.